-The Overnight Bag: What To Pack In It
+The Overnight Bag: What To Pack For an Overnight Stay

 I’ll be honest — when I first started dating my fiancé, one of the things that I found a little scary was the whole overnight bag thing.
 When is it OK to bring it?
 Should I just show up with it?
 What should I pack in it?
 And I know.
 Believe me I know.
 It’s pretty weird, but go easy on me here.
 I had been single for quite some time before we got together.
 The problem was, however, that I found it pretty necessary after staying a few nights at his place.
 I’m a gal and he’s a guy.
 He also lives with another guy so there were certain things that they just didn’t have that I needed.
 And since I want to believe I’m not the only weirdo out there, we’re doing a three-part series on how to handle it all.
 We’ve already told you how not to let the overnight bag freak out, so now let’s talk about what to pack in it.